Satyam-Singh-x/movie-recommender/README.md

 pip install -r requirements.txt

-📁 Files Overview
+📁 Files in this Repository

-File	Description

-app.py	Main Streamlit app file
+app.py: Main Streamlit web app script for movie recommendation

+movie-recommender-system.ipynb: Jupyter Notebook with full data preprocessing and model building using NLTK

-movies.pkl	Preprocessed movie metadata
+movies.pkl: Pickle file storing cleaned and processed movie metadata

-requirements.txt	List of all required Python packages
+requirements.txt: Lists all dependencies required to run the application

+Note:
+The similarity.pkl file is not stored in the repository due to its size.
+It is loaded dynamically from Google Drive at runtime using gdown.

 🧠 How It Works
 Load movie metadata and similarity matrix from .pkl files.